bmstu-iu9/refal-5-lambda/docs/2-intro.en.md

 ### Simple program compilation

-Open your favourite text editor and write the following text in it:
+Open your favorite text editor and write the following text in it:

     $ENTRY Go {
       = <Prout 'Hello, World!'>;